Skip links

 Next, my Mind:

-The comical meets the practical, the “taboo” meets what’s natural, the gender gap yawns blatantly wide, and the legitimate necessity of being more open to better education and its (ideally!) accompanying wisdom flows freely through this intelligently crafted and fantastically brilliant 13-minute short film from co-writers/co-directors/co-editors Julia Aks and Steve Pinder plus producer Elli Legerski that recently had it’s in person and online screenings as part of the 48th Cleveland International Film Festival where it took home a perfectly WELL-DESERVED Audience Choice Aware for Best Short.
+The comical meets the practical, the “taboo” meets what’s natural, the gender gap yawns blatantly wide, and the legitimate necessity of being more open to better education and its (ideally!) accompanying wisdom flows freely through this intelligently crafted and fantastically brilliant 13-minute short film from co-writers/co-directors/co-editors Julia Aks and Steve Pinder plus producer Elli Legerski that recently had its in person and online screenings as part of the 48th Cleveland International Film Festival where it took home a perfectly WELL-DESERVED Audience Choice Award for Best Short.
 This critic recalls covering a highly sobering short film titled “Spotless” (the review is here) back in November of 2022, which was an Oscar qualifier, addressing this overall issue, but from a far more serious, slightly different, also fully relevant angle.
-Here’s it’s intermixed with plays on societal convention, bungled (but still well-meaning) chivalry, mood swings, the pain and messiness involved, women’s rights, and ingrained indifference to what should NOT be some “forbidden” thing.
+Here, it’s intermixed with plays on societal convention, bungled (but still well-meaning) chivalry, mood swings, the pain and messiness involved, women’s rights, and ingrained indifference to what should NOT be some “forbidden” thing.

 With this new take on the subject of menstruation (OH NO!!!
 I’m a GUY and I just invoked the “M” word!!
 Guards!!
 Guards!!), which is beautifully conveyed through everything from the film’s witty play-on-words title, to the wonderfully satiric character names themselves, to the spot on music and setting of the era and author it pays tribute to, this remains just as compelling in its comedic leanings as it does in the underlying, ultimately defining, awareness-raising potency of something apparently considered as “that which shall not be spoken of”.
 Folks, a woman’s period (OH MAN!!
 I referenced it AGAIN!!
 Will I end up with pillory time or hanged for this??) is a FACT OF LIFE, and one that has not been remotely treated with the actual due respect it warrants, more so with patriarchal mindsets still attempting to maintain their ugly hold over all the realms.
 Scoff if you wish, dear lords, but the time has come to admit our faults in acumen, shape up, and LISTEN.
 Add to this the film’s equally exceptional finale and it’s a true short film masterwork worthy of the kingdom.